paulrougieux/cobwood/README.md

 # Xarray

-Each equation in the model runs for 180 countries over 80 years.
-We implement equations over 2 dimensional data arrays.
-Country names represent the first dimension (also called coordinate) and years constitute the second dimension.
+An equation typically runs for 180 countries over 80 years.
+We implement each equation over 2 dimensional data arrays where country names represent the first dimension (also called coordinate) and years constitute the second dimension.
 Xarray data arrays can be converted to a format similar to the original GFPMx spreadsheet with countries in rows and years in columns.
 For example the following code uses `DataArray.to_pandas()` to convert the pulp import array to a csv file using the pandas to_csv() method: